jucies/releases/README.md

 1. Open `Plugin Manager -> Advanced` and verify that Jucies appears in "Other Sites" section.
 1. Press "Check now"

+**NB:** verify that installed version is at least 0.1.1.
+If not - go to "Updates" and update your plugin to 0.1.1 or higher.

 Any plugin available on Jucies should appear on "available" tab of `Manage Plugins` page.
 Just install it as any other Jenkins Plugin.

 # Quick start (for plugin developers)